hoang-ho/Microservices-Web-App/README.md

 ```
 $ curl --request GET http://localhost:5004/search/distributed-systems
 {
-    "Books": [
+    "items": [
         {
-            "id": 1,
-            "title": "How to get a good grade in 677 in 20 minutes a day.",
+            "How to get a good grade in 677 in 20 minutes a day.": 1
-            "topic": "distributed systems"
         },
         {
-            "id": 2,
-            "title": "RPCs for Dummies.",
+            "RPCs for Dummies.": 2
-            "topic": "distributed systems"
         }
     ]
 }
 ```
 ```
 $ curl --request GET http://localhost:5004/search/graduate-school

+    "items": [
         {
-    "Books": [
-        {
-            "id": 3,
-            "title": "Xen and the Art of Surviving Graduate School.",
+            "Xen and the Art of Surviving Graduate School.": 3
-            "topic": "graduate school"
         },
         {
-            "id": 4,
-            "title": "Cooking for the Impatient Graduate Student.",
+            "Cooking for the Impatient Graduate Student.": 4
-            "topic": "graduate school"
         }
     ]
 }